- Articles and Resources

 Once you’ve explained how you feel, ask – assertively – for the change you need.

 Be clear.
-After you’ve explained how a behaviour makes you feel, provide a call to action.
+After you’ve explained the impact of the behaviour, provide a clear call to action.
 Explain calmly, clearly and assertively what you want: do this, stop doing that, do something differently.

-Performance Management Consultants offers several courses that can help you develop the communication skills you need to manage conflict:
+PMC Training offers several courses that provide structured practice in the communication skills needed to manage conflict:

 Further Reading: